MobiusSoftLtd/mobius-trader-api-js/README.md

 });
 ```
 Fields:
  - **Context** - What data needs to be found.
-Available options: Accounts, AccountNumbers, Orders, BinaryOptions
+Available options: Clients, TradingAccounts, Orders, BinaryOptions
  - **Select** - List of fields to be returned
  - **Where** - Search conditions
  - **SortBy** - Sort field